 Speaking for conversation and classroom

-Fall and Spring sessions take 15 weeks to complete and Summer sessions take 7 weeks, and a certificate of completion is awarded for successful completion of each level.
-Students who successfully complete the IELP level for their studies will not need to take an additional proficiency exam (e.g. TOEFL or IELTS test) for entrance into Manhattan College degree programs.
+Fall and Spring sessions take 15 weeks to complete and Summer sessions take 7 weeks each, and a certificate of completion is awarded for successful completion of each level.
+Students who successfully complete the IELP Level 006 will not need to take an additional proficiency exam (e.g. TOEFL or IELTS test) for entrance into Manhattan College degree programs.